niflylab/CalciumImagingAnalysis/README.md

 	- A “results” folder can also be set to any location by setting the results_folder parameter.

 4) A “Background_list.csv” file must be present in the same folder as the “Neuron #” folders.
-	- The background_list has a column labeled “Neuron #” for each neuron and must have the background values for each z positions.
-The number of z positions for each neuron must equal to the number of “Mean_Intensity#.csv” files in each neuron folder.
+	- The background_list has a column labeled “Neuron #” for each neuron and must have the background values for each z-positions.
+The number of z-positions for each neuron must equal to the number of “Mean_Intensity#.csv” files in each neuron folder.
 The columns must be in numerical order and must not skip values.

 5) Alternatively, you can run one neuron at a time using fluorescence_extraction().
 This allows analysis from different folders.
 	- Instead of a “Background_list.csv”, the values for the background are entered as a list into the background_averages parameter.